wlandau/remakeGenerator/README.md

 # remakeGenerator

-`remakeGenerator` is a helper add-on package for [`remake`](https://github.com/richfitz/remake), an awesome reproducible build system for R. If you haven't done so already, go learn [`remake`](https://github.com/richfitz/remake)!
+The `remakeGenerator` package is a helper add-on for [`remake`](https://github.com/richfitz/remake), an awesome reproducible build system for R. If you haven't done so already, go learn [`remake`](https://github.com/richfitz/remake)!
 Once you do that, you will be ready to use `remakeGenerator`.
 With `remakeGenerator`, your long and cumbersome workflows will be

 - **Quick to set up**.
 Plan a large workflow with minimal code and a call to the `workflow()` function.
 - **Reproducible**.
 Reproduce computation with `remake::make()` or [GNU Make](https://www.gnu.org/software/make/).